The E.A.T. Project Delivers Results

 Establishing a Before-During-After Application Process

-Before collecting invoices needed for the Organic Cuisine Label application, Aroma Herning created an overview of their suppliers and invoices.
+Before collecting invoices for the Organic Cuisine Label application, Aroma Herning created an overview of their suppliers and invoices.
 They compiled a list of all suppliers used during the relevant period to ensure everyone was included.

 Summary of E.A.T.
 Project Results